phalcon/documentation/docs/di.md

 # Dependency Injection / Service Location
 - - -
 ## Overview
-[Phalcon\Di\Di][di] is a container that stores services or components (classes).
+[Phalcon\Di][di] is a container that stores services or components (classes).
 These services are available throughout the application and ease development.
 Let us assume we are developing a component called `InvoiceComponent` that performs some calculations for a customer's invoice.
 It requires a database connection to retrieve the `Invoice` record from the database.

 Our component can be implemented as follows: